The Intuitive Coaching Toolbox: Navigating the Depths of Intuition

 Boundaries and Consent

 Establishing clear boundaries with clients is crucial in maintaining a professional and ethical coaching relationship.
-It is important to clearly communicate the scope of your services and establish boundaries around topics and areas that you are qualified to address.
+It is important to clearly communicate the scope of your services and establish boundaries around topics and areas you are qualified to address.
 This helps to ensure that clients understand the limitations of the coaching process and have realistic expectations.

 In addition, obtaining informed consent from your clients is essential.
 This includes clearly explaining the nature of intuitive coaching, the potential benefits and risks, and obtaining their agreement to proceed.
 Consent should be ongoing throughout the coaching relationship, and clients should feel empowered to express their boundaries and preferences.